coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 * bundle - use bundle to check dependencies ("bundle check || bundle install")
 * "rake bundle_audit" - check for vulnerable dependencies
-* "rake test" - runs the test suite
+* "rake test" - runs the automated test suite
 * "rake markdownlint" - runs markdownlint, also known as mdl (check for errors in markdown text)
 * "rake rubocop" - runs Rubocop, which checks code style against the